matous-volf/political-leaning-prediction/analysis/readme.md

 ## Dataset intersection

-The intersections of articles between the datasets have been measured by comparing the article titles.
+The intersections of articles between every pair of datasets have been measured by comparing the article titles.
 If two articles have the same title (trimmed of leading and trailing whitespace), they are considered the same.

 An exception is the CommonCrawl dataset, which doesn't have a title column.
 So it is necessary to compare the bodies in some way.
 A primitive char-to-char string comparison does not serve this purpose, because different article scrapers